-The injection pump on the TDI engine is self priming, however, should you change the filter or run out of fuel, the system may need bleeding as far as the fuel filter.
-A hand pump is fitted to the engine for this purpose.(see below).
+The injection pump on the DLD engine is not self priming, however, when you change the filter or carry out any other maintenance on the system it should only need bleeding as far as the fuel filter.
+A hand pump is fitted to the filter for this purpose.(see above).
+Should you run completely out of fuel the system may need bleeding as follows: